 Community tourism development is also emphasised in the Vision 2030 Jamaica: National Development Plan 2009.
-It includes 31 sector plans.
-The Tourism Sector Plan 2009 - 2030 is considered a new Road Map for Master Plan implementation and places significant attention on community tourism development.
-In addition, community tourism-related goals and strategies are included in the development plans for the agriculture, culture and creative industries, health, mining, sport and training sectors.
+The Tourism Sector Plan 2009 - 2030, one of 29 sector plans developed as a part of Vision 2030, is considered a new Road Map for Master Plan implementation and places significant attention on community tourism development.
+In addition, community tourism-related goals and strategies are included in the development plans for the agriculture, environment, culture and creative industries, health, mining, sport and training sectors.